arnogranier/PredFlow/docs/simplegeneration.md

-title: Octocat's homepage
-description: Bookmark this to keep an eye on my project updates!
+---

-generation
+title: MNIST generation
+description: A simple example of using predictive coding to generate MNIST digits
+---